Part 1. Confidentiality, privacy and police matters

 This chapter also gives an overview of DFAT's role in extradition and mutual assistance in criminal matters.
 The Attorney-General's Department (AGD) is the lead agency in these matters.
 Full details on how to manage extradition requests are described in A/C P0982.

 This chapter provides guidance in the context that a prospective or current consular client is: (1) alleged to have committed, or has attempted or threatened to commit, an Australian extraterritorial offence; (2) a victim of an Australian extraterritorial offence; or (3) a friend or relative of a victim or alleged perpetrator of an Australian extraterritorial offence.

-3.1 Australian extraterritorial offences and the responsibility to report
+3.1 Managing allegations of criminal conduct - extraterritorial offences and the responsibility to report

 Some offences under Australian law apply extraterritorially, meaning that the laws apply to Australian citizens, permanent residents and companies when the offences are committed overseas.
 These offences include, but are not limited to, those associated with:

 - transnational organised crime, such as drug trafficking, money laundering, people smuggling and human trafficking;

 - child sex offences;